 My small space nursery

-Given that I knew baby would be sleeping in my room (check out that set up over on Instagram), I almost didn’t do a nursery.
+Given that I knew baby would be sleeping in my room, I almost didn’t do a nursery.
 Like I said, I knew we were going to be moving within roughly 6 months of baby’s birth, and I just wasn’t sure it was worth it.

 In the end, I decided to do one anyway.
 My biggest reasons were for organization and to have a special place to go with baby once he arrived.
 I LOVED taking my first baby up to his room and spending time in there.
 I really think the habit helped with his transition to his own room, too.